 In late 2020, the School conducted a comprehensive, independent and confidential whole-school survey.
 Parents, staff and students participated in the survey, providing views on academic performance, student care, outdoor education, co- curricular activities (including sport, instrumental music, service and clubs), communications, reputation and facilities.
 The findings from the survey have informed the School's strategic planning and help to refine operational processes.

-Additionally, the School undertook short 'pulse' surveys of parents and students in Term 1 2022, to obtain feedback on the remote start to the academic year.
-The surveys offered an opportunity for feedback on the School's remote learning program.
+Additionally, the School undertook short 'pulse' surveys of staff, parents and students throughout 2021 and 2022 to obtain feedback on remote learning and other operations impacted by COVID-19.